-On a large sheet of nonstick baking paper, roll out the dough to a 30cm (12in) circle, 5mm (1⁄4in) thick.
+- On a large sheet of nonstick baking paper, roll out the dough to a 30cm circle, 5mm thick.
 Transfer the dough and paper to a baking tray.
-Bake for 10-12 minutes, until just golden.
-Cool on the tray for 10 minutes, then transfer to a wire rack to cool.
+Bake for 10-12 mins, until just golden.
+Cool on the tray for 10 mins, then transfer to a wire rack to cool.

 Freezing and defrosting guidelines

 Bake according to the recipe but stop before adding decoration.
 Allow to cool completely.
 Wrap well in clingfilm and tin foil (to prevent freezer burn) and freeze for up to 3 months.

 Loosen the tin foil and clingfilm but leave to defrost in packaging at room temperature for several hours before serving.

 If you wish to add icing or decoration, add them after the baked goods have fully defrosted and are at room temperature.